 - 301. Practicum in Secondary Education.
 1 hr.
 A course designed to relate the study of theory to practical experience in a public school setting.
 May be repeated twice. - 313.
 Principles of Teaching High School.
 3 hrs.
 This general methods course emphasizes the goals of secondary education, motivation and direction of learning, and school organization. - 401.
 Dealing with Social Problems in the Classroom.
 3 hrs.
 Managing class activities and instruction to deal with social problems which affect children and adolescents.
 (Telecourse) - 458.
 Methods in Social Studies-Secondary.
 3 hrs.
 A study of the principal methods of teaching, application of psychological principles to teaching, and methods of selecting content and materials. - 470.
 Curriculum of the Secondary Schools.
 2 hrs.
-A course which examines the present day structure and nature of the secondary school curriculum. - 476.
-Professional Development Seminar.
+A course which examines the present day structure and nature of the secondary school curriculum.

+- 476. Professional Development Seminar.
 1 hr.
 Prerequisite: Concurrent enrollment in student teaching.
 A study of individual and group practices, interpersonal relations skills, and professional activities which foster professionalism. - 478.
 Specialized Studies in Developmental Disabilities.
 1-6 hrs.
 Specialized study and skill acquisition in the area of developmental disabilities.
 Topics vary. - 495.
 Seminar in Secondary Student Teaching.
 6 hrs.
 Prerequisite: Permission of Director of Student Teaching.
 Designed to meet the student teaching requirements for non- certified experienced teachers.
-This course deals with classroom management, programs of instruction, and student role in the educational environment.

-- 497. Teacher Licensure Reinstatement.
+This course deals with classroom management, programs of instruction, and student role in the educational environment. - 496.
+Internship in Secondary Education.
+9 hrs.
+Prerequisite: Permission of the Director of Interns.
+Reserved for those students who are enrolled in the internship program. - 497.
+Teacher Licensure Reinstatement.
 3 hrs.
 Prerequisite: Permission of instructor.
 Educational reform and research correlates of effective teaching, schools, and administration.
 (Also offered as CIE 497.) - 498.
 Families of the Developmentally Disabled.
 3 hrs.
 Interdisciplinary approach to the study of families of the developmentally disabled. - 499.
 Studies in British Education.
 3-6 hrs.